 - The easiest way to test for packet loss is to use the ping command.
 A reply indicates that the ICMP packet made it all the way there and back and a Request Timed Out indicates packet loss.
 At the end of the ping command there is a summary with a percentage of loss.

-So, how does all of this apply to WVD?
+So, how does all of this apply to AVD?

-There are three network segments to be aware of when troubleshooting WVD user performance:
+There are three network segments to be aware of when troubleshooting AVD user performance:

-- WVD Management Service (connection broker) --> user’s Azure desktop VM.
-This happens via “reverse connect” that is initiated by the WVD agent installed on the desktop VM.
+- AVD Management Service (connection broker) –> user’s Azure desktop VM.
+This happens via “reverse connect” that is initiated by the AVD agent installed on the desktop VM.

 Connection segment #1 and #2 are primarily responsible for a user’s experience.
 Connection segment #3 isn’t.
 Unfortunately, most tend to run a speed test on their local device and virtual desktop and use those data points as a baseline for troubleshooting connectivity.
 However, by understanding bandwidth, latency, and packet loss and the three connection segments involved in connectivity to a virtual desktop we can see how these data points are of little value.